High-quality counseling, consultative, and support services for Eckerd College students that promote personal growth

 Urgent and Emergency Counseling

-Students experiencing distressing or emergency situations are seen by Counseling Services staff as quickly as possible.
+Students experiencing distressing or emergency situations are seen by Counseling Services or Outreach Services staff as quickly as possible.
 Students may come to Counseling Services during regular business hours if they are in distress.
 After hours, the counselor on-call may be contacted by calling Campus Safety at 727-864-8260.
 A counselor is available 24 hours a day, 7 days a week.

-The counseling center is pleased and excited to offer group therapy services to Eckerd residential students.
+The counseling center is pleased to offer group therapy services to Eckerd residential students.
 Each semester Counseling Services will offer at least two counseling groups for students currently registered in the residential program.
 Starting dates for the groups will vary.
 Confidentiality in group is strictly respected.
 If you would like to know more about group therapy, request a specific type of group, or join one of our groups please visit Counseling Services in Edmundson Hall or call 727-864-8248.

 Typically, four to ten clients form a group with one or two experienced group therapists.
 Most therapy groups meet every week at the same time for 1.5 hours a week.
-Before you join a group, a “group screening” with the group therapist(s) is scheduled.
-This provides you the opportunity to get to know the group therapist(s) and ask questions about the group.
+Before you join a group, a “group screening” with the group counselor is scheduled.
+This provides you the opportunity to get to know the group leader and ask questions about the group.
 During the group time, the members of the group discuss the issues that are concerning them and offer each other support and feedback.
 Interpersonal interaction is highly valued and encouraged.